tbopoto/tbopoto/README.md

 - 👋 Hi, I’m @tbopoto
 - 👀 I’m interested in systems design and analysis
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking for any good advise on becoming a potential systems developer
 - 📫 tbopoto16@gmail.com is my email address.
 Alternatively, my instagram handle is in my bio

 <!---